 Not Always Easy Getting Your Money Back

 Getting refunds from ClickBank isn’t as easy as it would appear.
 Our review of complaint websites reveal a number of very unhappy consumers who have really bad experiences and unresolved run-arounds with ClickBank customer service.
 Certainly, not all companies that use ClickBank are scammers; many are honest and well-meaning start-up businesses.
 Unfortunately, they’ve chosen an ecommerce platform shared by too many unscrupulous businesses.
 It is akin to going into the wrong bar in a bad neighborhood; they may serve the same booze but you’d not want to hang with the other patrons.

-So, if you see a ClickBank payment form, your scam antenna should activate and you should check around for complaints or legitimate review sites.
-Don’t join the ranks of the untold unhappy customers of a ClinkBank vendor or affiliate.
+So, if you see a ClickBank, ClickSure or ClickBetter payment form, your scam antenna should activate and you should check around for complaints or legitimate review sites.
+Don’t join the ranks of the untold unhappy customers these payment portals for infoscammers.